ray-project/ray/doc/source/rllib/checkpointing.rst

 This information, as the filename suggests, contains the class of the saved object and its constructor arguments and keyword arguments.
 RLlib uses this file to create the initial new object when calling :py:meth:`~ray.rllib.utils.checkpoints.Checkpointable.from_checkpoint`.

-Finally, the ``.._state.[pkl|msgpack]`` files contain the pickled or messagepacked state dict of the saved object.
+Finally, the ``.._state.[pkl|msgpack]`` files contain the pickled or msgpacked state dict of the saved object.
 RLlib obtains this state dict when saving a checkpoint through calling the object's :py:meth:`~ray.rllib.utils.checkpoints.Checkpointable.get_state` method.

 .. info::
     Support for ``msgpack`` based checkpoints is experimental, but might become the default in the future.
-    Unlike ``pickle``, ``msgpack`` has the advantage of being independent of the python-version, thus allowing users to recover experiment and model states from old checkpoints that have been generated with an older python version.
+    Unlike ``pickle``, ``msgpack`` has the advantage of being independent of the python-version, thus allowing users to recover experiment and model states from old checkpoints that have been generated with older python versions.

-    The Ray team is working on completely separating state from architecture, where all state information should go into the ``state.msgpack`` file and all architecture information should go into the ``class_and_ctor_args.pkl`` file.
+    The Ray team is working on completely separating state from architecture within checkpoints, meaning all state information should go into the ``state.msgpack`` file, which is python-version independent, whereas all architecture information should go into the ``class_and_ctor_args.pkl`` file, which still depends on the python version.
+The latter part of the checkpoint, when restoring from it, would have to be provided by the user at the time of checkpoint restoration.

+    `See here for an example that illustrates this in more detail <https://github.com/ray-project/ray/tree/master/rllib/examples/checkpoints/change_config_during_training.py>`__.

 .. _rllib-components-tree: